RubricLab/.github/profile/README.md

 We're on a lookout for passionate builders and creative minds to tackle hard problems and explore the realms of what's possible.
 Join us on this exhilarating journey!

+- **Developers**: Find an issue, open a PR, then find us on [Gather.town](https://island.rubric.sh) to skip the technical interview!
-- **Clients**: Drop us in your team, give us a goal and a deadline, and watch magic happen.
+- **Clients**: Drop us in your team, give us a goal and a deadline, and [watch magic happen](https://x.com/calcom/status/1713458460610765295).
-- **Partners**: Let's redefine collaborative building and see where our collective creative power takes us.
+- **Partners**: Let's redefine collaborative building and see where our [collective creative power](https://x.com/LangChainAI/status/1714714587864723458?s=20) takes us.

 ## :hammer_and_wrench: Projects

-We've had the privilege of working with amazing clients like [@calcom](https://github.com/calcom/cal.com), [@triggerdotdev](https://github.com/triggerdotdev/trigger.dev), [@AgentHub_AI](agenthub.dev) and many more.
+We've had the privilege of working with amazing clients like [@calcom](https://github.com/calcom/cal.com), [@triggerdotdev](https://github.com/triggerdotdev/trigger.dev), [@AgentHub_AI](https://agenthub.dev), and many more.
 Dive into our [projects](https://github.com/RubricLab?tab=repositories) and see what we've been up to.

 ## :earth_americas: Open Source